Jill Wagner: Career

 In 2015, Wagner was tapped to host the original series Handcrafted America on INSP; the series began its third season in August 2017.
 Wagner appeared in the Canadian film Braven (2018).

 Since 2015, she has appeared in Hallmark Channel made-for-television films, including playing Amy Winslow on the Mystery 101 movie series on the Hallmark Movies & Mysteries Channel in 2019.
-Since December 2021, Wagner has appeared in Great American Family made-for-television films, including A Merry Christmas Wish which premiered in December 2022.
+Since December 2021, Wagner has appeared in Great American Family made-for-television films, including A Merry Christmas Wish, which premiered in December 2022.

+In 2023, Wagner appeared as a main cast member, playing CIA operative Bobby, in the first season of Taylor Sheridan's Special Ops: Lioness series.

 Personal life

-In April 2017, Wagner married former pro hockey player David Lemanowicz, after they had announced their engagement earlier in 2016.
+In April 2017, Wagner married Canadian former minor league (including AHL, CHL) ice hockey player David Lemanowicz, after they had announced their engagement earlier in 2016.
 In April 2020, Wagner gave birth to a daughter.
 A second daughter was born in August 2021.

+In 2023, Wagner noted that she believes in God, though she did not publicly disclose which denomination or religious tradition, if any, she belongs to.